Northern Ireland civil rights movement: Derry, 5 October 1968

 The second civil-rights march was proposed by activists on the Derry Housing Action Committee (DHAC).
 DHAC, founded in early 1968, campaigned against discrimination in housing and the shortage of social housing in Derry, one of Northern Ireland's most depressed towns.
 A sample of DHAC tactics is revealed in the case of John Wilson, related by Fionbarra O'Dochartaigh (a leading member of the DHAC) in his book Ulster's White Negros.
 Wilson (a Catholic) lived with his family in a caravan, but was told he was unlikely to obtain social housing.
 On 22 June 1968 DHAC put his caravan in the middle of a main road, blocking traffic for 24 hours; the following weekend, it blocked traffic for 48 hours.
 After this, it planned to block the city centre when the Wilsons were provided housing.
-Eamonn McCann, another key member of the DHAC, described this as an important victory: "It had been made very publicly clear that outrageous tactics worked, that blocking roads worked better than an MP's intervention…"
+Eamonn McCann, another key member of the DHAC, described this as an important victory: "It had been made very publicly clear that outrageous tactics worked, that blocking roads worked better than a MP's intervention…"

 NICRA accepted the Derry activists' march, planned for 5 October 1968 in Derry.
 However, the march was banned by Minister for Home Affairs William Craig and NICRA wanted to withdraw.
 The march route included the city centre, a bastion of Protestantism and out-of-bounds for Catholic public events.
 The DHAC said they would go ahead, forcing NICRA to agree or be seen to capitulate.